paynterf/MissChanger/README.md

    2. Meaningful variants includes: extruder, nozzle size, nozzle material.

-2. The following mods are not needed but is **recommended** to enhance the capability of MissChanger:
+2. The following mods are not needed but are **recommended** to enhance the capability of MissChanger:

-   1. [Calilantern Calibration Tool](https://vector3d.shop/products/calilantern-calibration) - MissChanger requires relatively high dimensional-accurate printed parts, to mate with each others.
+   1. [Calilantern Calibration Tool](https://vector3d.shop/products/calilantern-calibration) - MissChanger requires relatively high dimensionally-accurate printed parts, to mate with each others.
 Therefore, it is recommended that you take the extra steps to calibrate your printer before starting the build.
    2. [Nevermore StealthMax](https://github.com/nevermore3d/StealthMax) - to regulate the chamber temperature, to allow PETG / PLA printing with the door closed; allowing them to be combined with ABS.
    3. [Spool Holder](https://www.printables.com/model/872144-spool-holder-for-2020-aluminium-extrusion) - to hold the spools on top of the machine.
-There are many ways to get this done, and it depends on the people's specific use-cases.
+There are many ways to get this done, and it depends on the person's specific use-cases.
 The design linked here is just of my (the developer) own creation.
    4. [Inverted z-chain](https://www.printables.com/model/445298-inverted-z-chain-for-voron) - This is for the Voron 2.4 300mm, or smaller.
 To clear the space in front of the back gantry extrusion for the umbilicals.

 3. The following mods are either **not recommended** or known to be not compatible with MissChanger:

-   1. GE5C bearing z mount - This mod offer too much flexibility to the gantry, allowing it to sag when the z motors are disabled/un-powered.
+   1. GE5C bearing z mount - This mod offers too much flexibility to the gantry, allowing it to sag when the z motors are disabled/un-powered.
 Nevertheless, it's inclusion will not cause catastrophic problems.
 You will just need to be careful.
 (I personally could not be bothered enough to remove mine)

    2. Beefy front idlers - The cut off on the dock can only fit the stock front idlers.